10 Year Old Girl On A Cruise Ship Drowns Tragically

 Statistically, 10 people die daily in the United States from drowning.
 Drowning is the 5th leading cause of death according to the Centers for Disease Control and Prevention.
 Twenty percent of these deaths are people under the age of 14 years old.

-Rivkind Law, our maritime personal injury law firm, has consistently advocated for lifeguards to be present on cruise ships.
+The Tampa boat accident attorneys at Rivkind law firm have consistently advocated for lifeguards to be present on cruise ships.
 How many tragedies, like this one, has to occur before the cruise lines step up to the plate and spend the money to hire lifeguards so that lives can be saved?
 The cruise ship companies already enjoy favorable loopholes in the laws and fly foreign flags to avoid being regulated by the United States.

 It appears the cruise ship companies are more concerned with filling cabins with fare-paying passengers than sacrificing those cabins to hire paid lifeguards during the cruise to monitor the swimming areas.
 It is true it would require several lifeguards on each cruise ship, a loss of cabins that could be used to fill with passengers, and the lifeguards would have to be paid.
 However, how much is a life worth?
 When will the cruise lines learn?
 When will lifeguards be put on the cruise ships?